quanshengwu/wannier_tools/doc/source/features.rst

 The second column is the position of the largest gap of WCC.
 It is used for drawing a line to calculate the Z2 number (see A. Soluyanov 2011), From the fourth column to the last column, they are wcc for the occupied bands specified with "NumOccupied".
+The third line is the summation of the WCC over all the "occupied" bands.
+It's usefull for telling the Chern number.

 Example
 ----------